dasch-swiss/fileidentification-galaxy/README.md

 - **Logfile**: see `path/to/directory_log.json`

-    If you wish a simpler csv output, run `fidr path/to/directory --csv` to get a csv
+    If you wish a simpler CSV output, run `fidr path/to/directory --csv` to get a CSV.

-A more complex example:
+A more complex example: The following command will:

-load an external policies json, expand it only with file types defined in the default policies (strict mode), probe the files verbose, apply the policies (in strict mode, i.e. remove the files whose file type is not listed in the generated policies), remove temporary files and get a simpler csv output:
+- load an external policies JSON
+- expand it only with file types defined in the default policies (strict mode)
+- probe the files in verbose mode
+- apply the policies (in strict mode, i.e. remove the files whose file type is not listed in the generated policies)
+- remove temporary files and get a simpler CSV output:

 `fidr path/to/directory -esivar -p path/to/external_policies.json --csv`

-the first argument has to be the root folder of your files to process, otherwise combine flags / arguments to your need
+The first argument has to be the root folder of your files to process, otherwise combine flags / arguments as you wish.

--> see **Options** below for more available flags
+See **Options** below for more available flags.

-## Manual installation

-### Dependencies
+### Manual Installation on Your System

-Install ffmpeg, imagemagick and LibreOffice if not already installed
+Install ffmpeg, imagemagick and LibreOffice, if not already installed:

-#### MacOS (using homebrew)
+#### MacOS (using Homebrew)

 ```bash
 brew install ffmpeg